jeannecaputo/jeannecaputo/README.md

 - 👋 Hi, I’m @jeannecaputo
 - 👀 I’m interested in cybersecurity projects and roadmaps
-- 🌱 I’m currently learning cybersecurity essentials, Data ,engineering and cloud computing
+- 🌱 I’m currently learning cybersecurity essentials, Data engineering, and cloud computing
 - 📫 You can reach me on LinkedIn, on the link https://www.linkedin.com/in/jeanne-caputo-8a257aa5/
 - 😄 Pronouns: She/Her